Catholic Theological Union LogoCatholic Theological UnionLearn@CTUCatholics on CallCatholic Common Ground InitiativePeacebuildres Initiative

 FRANCISCAN FRIARS, CONVENTUAL (O.F.M.
 Conv.)

 The Conventual Franciscans are the oldest of the three existing branches of the First Order of St. Francis.
 The word Conventual is derived from the Latin convenire, “to come together”; hence we live together in “convents” or friaries.
 We take seriously the words of St. Francis, "And the Lord sent me brothers".
 Like all Franciscans, we are called to live the Gospel of Jesus Christ in poverty, chastity and obedience, but we place special emphasis on our communal life.
 Our Order is spread throughout the world, and includes about 4500 priests and brothers who are all commonly called Friars.
-There are five provinces in North America, and a jurisdiction in the UK and Ireland.
+There are four provinces in North America, with associated jurisdictions or missions in the UK and Ireland, Australia, Vietnam and Central America.
 We wear a black or gray habit with a simple three-knotted cord representing our Vows of Poverty, Chastity, and Obedience.
 The Spiritual Center of the Order is in Assisi, Italy, where our Friars care for the Basilica of St. Francis, which includes his tomb.
 In addition, the Conventuals are the Vatican confessors at St. Peter’s Basilica.
 In Christ’s name, we continue the ministry of healing so fundamental to the understanding of Saint Francis.

 http://www.franciscans.org